 My kids have enough toys.
 Like, seriously, enough.
 But I still want them to have the best-Christmas-ever and be excited with what was waiting for them under the tree.
-So this year I say, “forget you Toys-R-Us” and I’m giving experiences, activities and memories that will outlive any plastic toy on the market.
+So this year I say, I’m giving experiences, activities and memories that will outlive any plastic toy on the market.

 Here’s a list of ideas for non-toy holiday gifts that any kid would love!

 1. Classes.
 Music, painting, riding, drawing — classes are a great way to encourage children to explore their interests and find a future life passion.